Sage-Bionetworks/developer-handbook/content/pages/000_meta/philosophy.md

 Summary: Philosopy
 Status: published

-* needs work*
+We need coding conventions, because we are plural, because we work together and we want to do this in a deliberate way.
+We want to think about how to work well together.
+We want to discuss it and write it down and then discuss it again.
+This is an evolving document.

-*TODO: we should explain why we need coding conventions.
-Why are we bothering about this?
-I keep thinking in metaphors like, for coders this is how we live.
-It is like what you prefer to do in your own house.
-It really matters to some people where you put the milk in the refrigerator, or whether the utensils are put in the dishwasher pointy-side up or down.*
+For coders, the code is part of how we live.
+It's like how you keep your house.
+Do you know how to live with people?
+To some people, it really matters where you put the milk in the refrigerator, or whether the utensils are put in the dishwasher pointy-side up or down.
+These are the conventions and the preferences.
+But, other things are best practices -- you really should change those batteries in your fire alarm once per year.
+Still others are requirements: Sage would like for you to add a code of conduct to each new repository.

-*Alternately, some of the conventions are ways to make your work go more smoothly, or are forms of etiquette that help in collaboration.*
+So, we need coding conventions to get our work done smoothly in an optimally social way.

+This is a handbook of both these conventions as well as practical tips on how to get things done.